 The Top 7 Questions Everyone Has about Email List Segmentation

-As a member of AWeber’s award-winning Customer Solutions team, my teammates and I field more than 700 calls, emails and chats from customers every day.
+As a member of AWeber’s award-winning Customer Solutions team, my teammates and I field many calls, emails and chats from customers every day.
 We answer questions about account setup, email marketing basics, best practices, content creation and website optimization.

 But one of the most popular topics we’re asked about: segmentation.

 That’s why I’ve compiled a list of the most commonly asked questions about segmenting your list.
 Let’s take it from the top.

 Want an email service provider with the #1 customer solutions team in the industry?
 Create your FREE trial account with AWeber today.

 Segmentation is the process of separating your subscriber list into smaller, organized subgroups based on their interests, behaviors or characteristics.